Land Conservation Program

 Protect native vegetation

-Avoid or limit the planting of grass, and artificial gardens.
-Don't remove the undergrowth.
-The native vegetation is the home of wildlife.
-Amphibians and many species depend on the undergrowth, which is made up of grasses, ferns, and shrubs that grow under the trees.
+Avoid or limit the planting of grass and artificial gardens.
+Do not remove the undergrowth.
+Native vegetation is the home of wildlife.
+Amphibians and many other species rely on the undergrowth, which consists of grasses, ferns, and shrubs that grow beneath the trees.

 3.